alialabbas/nickel-k8s/README.md

 This project initially started as a policy agent, some of these are implemented right now through the `Constraints` in both `Release` and `Env`.
 This works fine right now as a client side approach for validating before pushing the resources to an API server.

 It should be possible to create a Policy Agent that utilize the same bits `Contraints` model and apply those in a remote context such as `Validation Webhook` inside a cluster.
 This in theory would allow cluster operator to craft the policies and applying them inside the cluster while allow their users to apply the same policies.

+### Merging System

+Few design goals that would influence this.

+1. Resource Names, names need to be unique per release, this requires some way to force all names to have a prefix or a suffix.
+2. Additional Labels, static labels injected to all releases in a single context
+3. Target a kind to be modified globally
+4. Target a resource to be modified, i.e. by kind and name.
+Does this make sense when the user know what they want to override and can just do it themselves.
+Does this help in anyway?
+Probably when it comes to merge operation not supporting arrays at the moment.
+So providing that could be useful.
+5. Removal of resources based on their kinds and kind + name combo.
+This is useful when a user has a specific dialact of handling things with custom CRDs like prometheus operator or something but the other user doesn't need that.
+Could technically done by hand but this is just easier to consume rather than keeping this to the end user.
+Maybe a Util they consume to do the filter for them at the user level rathar than at the manifest level

+The user should not be concerned with the details around how a patch is achieved, the should define a patch based on its purist form, as if it was a fragment of a resource.

+Would there be a need to remove a specific item from a resource.
+Yes potentially, this is where the user can get their hands dirty with Nickel and start using its dialatct to remove something